Overview

 | Closed | Christmas Day & St Stephen’s Day | – |

 Accessibility – The attraction is fully wheelchair and buggy friendly.
-A lift provides access to the lower decks, and all exhibition spaces are designed for easy navigation.
+A lift provides access to the lower decks, wheelchair‑accessible toilets are available, and an induction loop assists visitors with hearing aids.
+Free Wi‑Fi is provided throughout the visitor centre.

-Booking – While walk‑in tickets are accepted, peak periods (school holidays and summer weekends) can fill quickly.
-Advance booking through the official booking system guarantees a slot and allows you to select a preferred tour time.
+Booking – While walk‑in tickets are accepted, peak periods (school holidays and summer weekends) fill quickly.
+Advance booking through the official booking system guarantees a slot, secures the online discount and lets you choose a preferred tour time.

 Contact & Further Details – For the latest information, visit the official website www.dunbrody.com or call +353 514 25239.
 The site also offers a virtual tour for those who wish to preview the experience before arriving.